-Benton county jail looking to make improvements to their air conditioning systems
+Benton County Jail looking to make improvements to their air conditioning systems

 One Benton County Justice of the Peace asked during last Tuesday’s meeting why these issues weren’t presented sooner.

 “Why is this coming back up?
-Was this not in the estimate and was it not in the initial review?” –Voice of Justice of the Peace.
+Was this not in the estimate and was it not in the initial review,” said Justice of the Peace.

 “We didn’t convey the importance and then we didn’t realize the complexity of some of this until we were able to really dig into that so it was I think it was a couple of different issues there,” Reynolds said.